Monday Night War: 1999–2001: WCW's decline

 In April 2000, WCW hired the reigning ECW World Heavyweight Champion Mike Awesome, who left ECW over a contract dispute.
 His appearance on WCW television led to legal threats from ECW owner Paul Heyman.
-A compromise was reached which resulted in Awesome losing the title at an ECW event to Tazz, who was formerly of ECW and at the time contracted to the WWF.
+A compromise was reached, which resulted in Awesome losing the title at an ECW event to Tazz, who was formerly of ECW and at the time contracted to the WWF.
 Tazz would later appear on WWF programming with the title.
 The WWF used this as a symbolic demonstration of superiority over WCW.
 On April 10, 2000, Bischoff (now a creative consultant) and Russo returned with equal power to work as a team and attempted to reboot WCW by vacating all of the promotion's titles.
-Bischoff was allowed back with booking powers, but no longer had control of the company finances like he did in his previous reign.
+Bischoff was allowed back with booking powers, but he no longer had control of the company's finances, as he had during his previous reign.
 The Millionaire's Club, consisting of WCW's veteran stars such as Hogan, Flair and Diamond Dallas Page, were accused of preventing the younger talent from ascending to main event status and feuded with The New Blood, consisting of WCW's younger stars such as Billy Kidman, Booker T and Buff Bagwell.
-The New Blood/Millionaire's Club rivalry was aborted before the start of the New Blood Rising pay-per-view, which was supposed to showcase the rivalry.
-WCW became even more desperate, going as far as placing the WCW World Heavyweight Championship upon actor David Arquette, who was making promotional appearances for WCW's feature film Ready to Rumble.
+The New Blood/Millionaire's Club rivalry was aborted before the start of the New Blood Rising PPV, which was supposed to showcase the rivalry.
+WCW became even more desperate, going as far as giving the WCW World Heavyweight Championship to actor David Arquette, who was making promotional appearances for WCW's feature film Ready to Rumble.

-The struggles of WCW since Russo's arrival to the company came to a head on July 9, 2000, at the Bash at the Beach pay-per-view.
-During the match between Jeff Jarrett and Hollywood Hogan for the WCW World Heavyweight Championship, Jeff Jarrett, by Russo's order, lied down in the ring to let Hogan pin him and win the title.
+The struggles of WCW since Russo's arrival at WCW came to a head on July 9, 2000, at the Bash at the Beach PPV.
+During the match between Jeff Jarrett and Hollywood Hogan for the WCW World Heavyweight Championship, Jeff Jarrett, by Russo's order, lay down in the ring to let Hogan pin him and win the title.
 After scolding Russo as being the reason for WCW's problems and pinning Jarrett, Hogan left the arena in disgust.
-Russo would then cut a shoot promo proclaiming that the reason WCW was in dire straits was due to "that goddamn politician Hulk Hogan".
-During the promo, Russo also reversed the result of the Jarrett/Hogan match and giving the championship back to Jarrett.
+Russo cut a shoot promo proclaiming that the reason WCW was in dire straits was "that goddamn politician Hulk Hogan".
+During the promo, Russo also reversed the result of the Jarrett–Hogan match and gave the championship back to Jarrett.

 Additionally, he announced that Jarrett would defend the WCW World Heavyweight Championship against Booker T later that night.
 Booker T ended up winning the championship over Jarrett.
-Bash at the Beach 2000 not only exposed the backstage hardships under Russo, but it was also the last event for Hogan as he would never appear in WCW again following the incident.
+Bash at the Beach 2000 not only exposed the backstage hardships under Russo, but it was also the last event for Hogan, as he would never appear in WCW again following the incident.